RuzickaJakub/text-normalization-annotation-application/README.md

     Manual for annotators in Czech ([Link](./MANUAL.md)).
 - `README.md`
     File summarizing basic information about the project.

-The project's core consists of two main parts - frontend and backend.
-The frontend is the part running on the user, and it is a react application written in typescript.
-The backend is the part running on the server and is written in Flask (Python).
-The frontend runs by default on port 3333 and the backend on port 5555.
+The project's core consists of two main parts - the frontend and the backend.
+The frontend is the part that runs on the user's side, and it is a React application written in TypeScript.
+The backend is the part that runs on the server and is written in Flask (Python).
+The frontend runs by default on port 3333, and the backend runs on port 5555.
 The application is started using the `docker-compose up` command.

 ## Sample data

 The `example-data` directory contains sample data.
 The `Example.txt` file contains a dataset named `Example`, which consists of ten sample sentences.
-The second sample dataset is the already annotated `Example-annotations` dataset, which includes the same sentences as the first dataset plus the appropriate annotations.
-The dataset names are deliberately different, so both can be uploaded under the same user.
+The second sample dataset is the already annotated `Example-annotations` dataset, which includes the same sentences as the first dataset along with the appropriate annotations.
+The dataset names are deliberately different so that both can be uploaded under the same user.

 # TNA - Anotační aplikace pro normalizaci textu